probeiuscorp/language/spec/01-types.md

 Type constructor constraints can be TypeExpressions or a type constructor.

-The superconstraint of all type constructors is
+A superconstraint for all type constructors is
 ```
 * => *
 ```